Exploring Hong Kong’s Avenue of Stars and West Kowloon Cultural District: A Guide to Art, Culture, and Stunning Views

 On Hong Kong’s Avenue of Stars, Jang Kook-young’s face is depicted instead of handprints.

 Tsim Sha Tsui (尖沙咀) means a topography with sharp sandy beaches.
 Most of the hotels and shopping centers concentrated here are built on land reclaimed from the sea and sandy beaches.
 The same goes for Star Street.
 There is a statue of the Hong Kong Film Awards depicting a goddess holding a pearl at the starting point, which is so neatly maintained that not even a single grain of sand can be found.
-From here, handprints of Hong Kong movie stars and directors continue along the railing of the coastal promenade for about 450m.
+From here, handprints of Hong Kong movie stars and directors continue along the railing of the coastal promenade for regarding 450m.
 Behind the handprints of stars who led the heyday of Hong Kong cinema until the 1990s, such as Lee Yeon-geol, Yu Deok-hwa, Jackie Chan, and Jang Man-ok, the blue sea water ripples behind them, and beyond them, high-rise buildings on Hong Kong Island surround it like a folding screen.
-Koreans in their 40s and older are usually familiar actors, but the titles written as ‘gentleman’ after a male name and ‘maesa’ for a female are Chinese-like, yet feel distanced as much as the gap in time.
+Koreans in their 40s and older are usually familiar actors, but the titles written as ‘gentleman’ following a male name and ‘maesa’ for a female are Chinese-like, yet feel distanced as much as the gap in time.
 Jang Guk-young, who passed away like a lie on April Fool’s Day on April 1, 2003, was unable to leave his handprint and only briefly depicted her face.
 The Street of Stars ends at the place where the statues of So-ryong Lee (1940-1973) and Mae Yeom-bang (1963-2003) are erected.

 This street, which has a view as cool as the sea breeze, is full of energy in the early morning with citizens taking a walk and exercising, and at night it is crowded with tourists who want to enjoy the night view.
 Behind the statue of the Hong Kong Film Awards, the lights of high-rise buildings across the sea shine brighter than stars.